Honouliuli Education Center

 “The Honouliuli Education Center at the JCCH will be a gathering place for students, teachers, the local community and visitors to learn about the unique wartime experience of Japanese Americans in Hawai‘i,” said Carole Hayashino, president and executive director of the Japanese Cultural Center of Hawai‘i.
 “It will be a place for us to reflect upon the lessons of war, civil liberties, peace and reconciliation.”

-Since rediscovering the site in 2002, the JCCH has worked to preserve the historical site as a national monument.
+Since rediscovering the site in 2002, the JCCH has worked to preserve the historical site as a national monument and, more recently, a national historic site.
 In addition to successfully preserving the site, the JCCH produced the documentary film on Hawai‘i’s internment, “The Untold Story: Internment of Japanese Americans in Hawai‘i,” translated and published two memoirs written by former internees, produced a curriculum guide for high school social studies teachers and distributed the curriculum resources to high schools throughout the state.

 The Honouliuli National Monument – JCCH Education Center is the result of a partnership between the JCCH and the Freeman Foundation, Monsanto Hawaii, and JTB Hawaii Inc.

 “It has been an honor to partner with JCCH on this initiative and we’re very proud to see the Honouliuli Education Center come to fruition,” said Alan Takemoto, community affairs manager at Monsanto Hawaii.
 “Monsanto’s commitment to preserving the Honouliuli Internment Camp site began nearly seven years ago when we first purchased the land in Kunia, and we look forward to continuing the momentum of raising awareness about this important piece of history through JCCH’s many education initiatives.”